Gladstone Land Co. Declares Monthly Dividend of $0.13 (NASDAQ:LANDO)

 Gladstone Land Co.
-(NASDAQ:LANDO – Get Free Report) announced a monthly dividend on Tuesday, April 9th, NASDAQ reports.
-Investors of record on Friday, April 19th will be given a dividend of 0.125 per share on Tuesday, April 30th.
-This represents a $1.50 annualized dividend and a yield of 7.74%.
-The ex-dividend date of this dividend is Thursday, April 18th.
+(NASDAQ:LANDO – Get Free Report) declared a monthly dividend on Monday, April 15th, Wall Street Journal reports.
+Stockholders of record on Wednesday, June 19th will be given a dividend of 0.125 per share on Friday, June 28th.
+This represents a $1.50 dividend on an annualized basis and a dividend yield of 7.67%.
+The ex-dividend date is Tuesday, June 18th.

 Gladstone Land Price Performance